cssmh/book-sharing-client/README.md

 ### https://bookhaven1.netlify.app

-- Feature Of this Project:
+- Feature of this Project:

 1. User signUp with name, photoURL, email password, also can login using google account.
 2. Awesome Home page design with many component with aos